milan-fabian/java-fingerprint-sensor/README.md

 # java-fingerprint-sensor
 Java library for interfacing with Adafruit fingerprint sensor/reader ZFM-20 (https://github.com/adafruit/Adafruit-Fingerprint-Sensor-Library/, https://www.adafruit.com/product/751) through serial interface.
+Also works with R30x fingerprint sensor (e.g. from Aliexpress).

 Tested on Windows (with COMx) and Linux (with /dev/ttyUSBx), also on Raspberry Pi.